-What is special about the experience at Seattle Children’s?
+What’s special about the experience at Seattle Children’s?

-Each member of our team has special training and years of experience with the way anesthesia affects infants, children and young adults with heart problems.
+Our doctors and nurses have many years of experience with the way anesthesia affects infants, children and young adults with a wide range of heart conditions.

 Who's on the team?

 We have a team of expert pediatric anesthesiologists assisted by fellows, nurse anesthetists and nurse practitioners.

-Contact the Heart Center at 206-987-2015 for a referral, a second opinion or more information.
+Contact the Heart Center at 206-987-2515 for a referral, a second opinion or more information.